 - External audits

 - Provider audits

 - FWA audits

 - Subcontractor audits

 - Investigations

-- Trainings
+Trainings

-In the event Umpqua Health identifies deficiencies associated with a Provider's performance, Umpqua Health will engage in a corrective action plan process with the Provider.
+In the event Umpqua Health identifies deficiencies associated with a Provider's performance, Umpqua Health will engage in a Risk Response Plan process with the Provider.
 Providers are expected to participate and take appropriate actions to mitigate any of the deficiencies in a timely manner.